Naanga: Production

-For the lead roles in the film, Selva had cast children of noted film personalities; Sanjay Krishna, son of actor-director Santhana Bharathi, Nivas, actor Adithan's son, Muneesh, who was Telugu music composer Vasu Rao's son, production executive Gurusamy's son Vinod and film distributor Chandrasekhar's son Uday.
-The film's antagonist role was played by popular playback singer Mano's son Shakir, while producer V. Swaminathan's Ashwin Raja, who previously had appeared in the comedy entertainer Boss Engira Bhaskaran, played the comedian.
-Vishnu Priya, Shivani Bhai, Vaidehi and Arasi, who enacted the lead female characters, also made their debut in Tamil films, although the former two had starred in Malayalam films before.
-Former lead actress Kasthuri was roped in for a pivotal role.
+For the lead roles, Selva cast the children of noted film personalities; Sanjay Krishna, son of actor-director Santhana Bharathi; Nivas, actor Adithan's son; Muneesh, who was Telugu music composer Vasu Rao's son; production executive Gurusamy's son Vinod and film distributor Rajagopal's son Uday.
+The antagonist was played by popular playback singer Mano's son Shakir.
+Shivani Bhai, who enacted one of the heroines, also made her debut in Tamil films.

 Bala Bharathy and Balamurugan, who had been part of Selva's Amaravathi (1993), were signed on as the composer and cinematographer, respectively, rejoining with Selva after nearly twenty years.
-Selva introduced Raghavan Urs as the editor, son on Suresh Urs, himself a noted editor in Indian cinema.

 Soundtrack

 Soundtrack was composed by Balabharathi.
-Bala Bharathy composed eights songs for the film in the same ragas used by Ilaiyaraaja in the 1980s.
+He composed eights songs for the film in the same ragas used by Ilaiyaraaja in the 1980s.